Olga Valerianovna Karnovich, Princess Paley

 Grand Duke Paul Alexandrovich was the youngest child of Alexander II, Emperor of All Russia, the brother of Alexander III, Emperor of All Russia, and the uncle of Nicholas II, Emperor of All Russia.
 In 1889, Paul married Princess Alexandra of Greece and Denmark.
 Their marriage was a happy one but sadly, a short one.
 Alexandra died shortly after giving birth to her second child in 1891.
 Paul was grief-stricken and depressed.
 For a period of time, his brother Grand Duke Sergei Alexandrovich and his wife Grand Duchess Elizabeth Feodorovna (born Elisabeth of Hesse and by Rhine) took care of Paul’s children Grand Duchess Maria Pavlovna and Grand Duke Dmitri Pavlovich.

-As a friend of Erich von Pistohlkors, Paul often spent his evenings with Pistohlkors and his wife Olga in Tsarskoye Selo to help console his grief.
+As a friend of Erich von Pistohlkors, Paul often spent evenings with Pistohlkors and his wife Olga in Tsarskoye Selo to help console his grief.
 He appreciated Olga’s elegance and lively spirit and an affair began.
 At first, Olga thought the affair was unscrupulous but little by little she became flattered by it.
 Pistohlkors too became flattered by the attention a Grand Duke was giving his wife and turned a blind eye to the affair.

-Olga gave birth in 1897 to a son who was then known as Vladimir von Pistohlkors because his mother was still married to Pistohlkors.
+Olga gave birth in 1897 to a son known as Vladimir von Pistohlkors because his mother was still married to Pistohlkors.
 Eventually, Olga divorced her husband and Paul asked for permission to marry Olga from his nephew Nicholas II, Emperor of All Russia.
 This was scandalous to the imperial court, especially to Empress Alexandra Feodorovna who could not conceive that a Grand Duke would marry a divorced woman.
 She lobbied against the marriage with her husband and Nicholas II refused to allow Paul and Olga to marry.

 Olga in the 1890s; Photo Credit – Wikipedia